shanksfigarland/shanksfigarland.github.io/_posts/2023-06-22-smb-transfer-using-impacket.md

 To help with that we have an awesome suite called [Impacket](https://github.com/fortra/impacket).

-It's already include in Kali.
+There's no need for installation since it's already include in Kali.

 ## Creating a SMB server: